Hands presenting gift

 What is GivingTuesday?

-GivingTuesday is a global generosity movement in which hundreds of millions of people give to organizations and causes that matter to them.
-While some people start their own community movements on this day, many individuals and businesses instead choose to contribute to established nonprofits that are running campaigns.
+GivingTuesday is a global generosity movement in which hundreds of millions of people contribute time, money, and other resources to organizations and causes that matter to them.
+While some people start their own community movements on this day, many individuals and businesses prefer to support established nonprofits that run special campaigns for it.

 Why is GivingTuesday important for nonprofits?

-If your nonprofit hasn’t previously had a GivingTuesday campaign, the data speaks for itself on why now is the perfect time to start!
-Check out these statistics from GivingTuesday 2023:
+If your nonprofit hasn’t previously launched a GivingTuesday campaign, the data speaks for itself on why now is the perfect time to start!
+Check out these statistics from GivingTuesday 2024 (the most recent results available at the time of this article’s publication):

-• 34 million U.S. adults participated in GivingTuesday in some way (donating, volunteering, spreading awareness of causes, etc.)
+• 36.1 million U.S. adults participated in GivingTuesday in some way (donating, volunteering, spreading awareness of causes, etc.).

-Plus, since GivingTuesday marks the beginning of the year-end fundraising season, it’s worth noting that 30% of annual nonprofit giving occurs in December.
+Plus, since GivingTuesday kicks off the year-end fundraising season, it’s worth noting that approximately 30% of annual nonprofit giving occurs in December.
 A good GivingTuesday performance can set you up for a strong year-end campaign as well!

 Set Clear Goals